2023 Best Linguistics & Literature Schools in the Great Lakes Region

 Top 10 Best Linguistics & Comparative Literature Schools

-Full Linguistics & Comparative Literature at University of Notre Dame Report
+Read full report on Linguistics & Comparative Literature at University of Notre Dame

 On average, comparative literature graduates from UIUC take out $14,170 in student loans while working on their degree.

-You’ll be in good company if you decide to attend Calvin University.
-It ranked #4 on our 2023 Best Linguistics & Literature Schools in the Great Lakes Region list.
+You’ll join some of the best and brightest minds around you if you attend Calvin University.
+The school came in at #4 on this year’s Best Linguistics & Literature Schools in the Great Lakes Region list.
 Calvin is a small private not-for-profit school located in the medium-sized city of Grand Rapids.

 Marquette University landed the #6 spot in the 2023 rankings for the best linguistics and comparative literature programs.
-Marquette is a fairly large private not-for-profit school located in the city of Milwaukee.
+Marquette is a large private not-for-profit school located in the large city of Milwaukee.

 Read full report on Linguistics & Comparative Literature at University of Wisconsin - Madison